jarulsamy/gluetun-wiki/docs/Setup/Providers/custom.md

       - WIREGUARD_ADDRESSES=10.64.222.21/32
 ```

+!!! info "Info"
-💁 You can also bind mount a wireguard configuration file (ini format) to `/gluetun/wireguard/wg0.conf`.
+    💁 You can also bind mount a wireguard configuration file (ini format) to
+    `/gluetun/wireguard/wg0.conf`.

 ## Required environment variables